-Packages are the fundamental concept of code re usability in R programming.
-A package is a collection of functions, sample data, and the documentation that describes how to use them.
-There are multiple ways to install R Packages, and in this article we are going to focus on most commonly used techniques.
+Packages are the fundamental concept of code reusability in R programming.
+A package is a collection of functions, sample data, and documentation that describes how to use them.
+There are multiple ways to install R Packages.

 Install R Packages

 A quick and easy way to install a package in R is with the following function.
 If you know the name, then this approach is handy.
 The Syntax behind this function is:

 Step 1: Please replace the name with your desired package name in this programming.
 Here, we want to install the R RODBC package, which is useful to load data from Database management systems like SQL Server.